The all-purpose 2022 Steely Dan thread

 Chad Kassem worked out a deal where he could release audiophile versions of the first seven Steely Dan albums.
 The SACDs are already planned and available for preorder, and I will get those without a doubt.
 None have been released yet, but they will supposedly be released individually over the coming months.

 All the Dan records are essential listening for me and, with other artists I've followed since my teen years or earlier, very important in my own personal catalog of music.
-So it's a tough call if I buy later vinyl reissues from Analogue Productions (provided I'm still alive by then).
+So it's a tough call if I buy later vinyl reissues from Analogue Productions.
 Thing is, to find clean copies of these records in preferred early pressings could end up costing me just as much, especially if I have to reject a handful due to groove burn (wear).
+For instance, I do have a somewhat clean early Aja pressing that has some minor but noticeable (read: annoying) groove burn on "Deacon Blues" and "Josie."

 I may end up doing a shootout of various versions once I get the SACD reissues in my hands.
 I suspect Analogue Productions will be the better (best?) sounding of all digital versions.
 I'm told that they did an excellent job on the two most recent albums (Two Against Nature and Everything Must Go) especially on the former title, where they got rid of the digital harshness and made it a much more pleasant listen.
 The latter was actually recorded to analog multitrack and has a much smoother sound already.

 For whatever reason, I had read that Steely Dan will no longer perform "Do It Again" in concert--can't recall if it was a mutual decision, or if Donald Fagen just didn't want to sing it.
 Regardless, it's one of the highlights on a solid debut album that included many fine compositions.
 A little of their jazz influence came through on this album, but would appear more on the follow-up, Countdown to Ecstasy.
 My own discovery of their catalog began when I read a good review of Fagen's first solo album, The Nightfly.
-Wanting more, I picked up budget reissues of Gaucho and Aja then worked my way back through the rest of their catalog.
+Wanting more, I picked up budget reissues of Gaucho and Aja then worked my way back through the rest of their catalog (all were the MCA "Platinum Series" LPs).

 Got any Steely Dan favorites or memories?
 This thread is the place!
 (Please take complaints, gripes, "I hates," etc. to a separate thread. 😉)